essamsleiman/essamsleiman.github.io/_pages/about.md

 Hi! 👋 I'm a 4th year computer science student at UC Davis with a broad interest in computer vision & machine learning and how they can be applied to solve important societal problems.

-Ever since I was a kid, I have been extremely excited about technology and how it can be used to solve the problems around me.
-Motivated by this goal, I co-founded [Komma](https://github.com/essamsleiman/komma-web/) as the CTO with three of my classmates in my freshman year of college with the goal of simplifying the way sales representatives schedule meetings.
-Energized by the experience of iteratively building features to solve customer problems, I became the Founding President of [Codelab](https://codelabdavis.com/), a UC Davis student-run software and design agency with 60+ members (the largest CS club at UC Davis), where we consult software projects for tech startups.

-Most recently I've become passionate about Machine Learning through joining [Twitch/Amazon](https://www.twitch.tv/) for three internships as an ML Engineer where I worked on unsupervised and continual visual representation learning on streaming video data and conducting undergraduate ML research at UC Davis and Stanford University focused on multi-modal representation Learning and applications of ML in healthcare, respectively.
+I have been conducting undergraduate ML research at UC Davis and Stanford University focused on self-supervised representation Learning, adversarial robustness, and applications of ML in healthcare.
+I also spent some time at [Twitch/Amazon](https://www.twitch.tv/) as an Applied Scientist where I worked on unsupervised and continual visual representation learning on streaming video data.

 # Experience